IEEE-NITK/SummerProjects18/RE-Cryptography/Sessions-5-&-6/README.md

 Write a program to encrypt a message(about 200 words, just pick some random paragraphs from somewhere) of your choice using Vigenere cipher.

 Name the
-Program file as yourname-vigenere_encryption.extension and
+Program file as yourname-vigenere_encryption.extension
+and
 Cipher-text file as yourname-vigenere_ciphertext.txt

 - Substitution Encryption:
 Write a program to encrypt a message(just one meaningful word of 7 letters) of your choice using Substitution cipher.
-Name the
+Name the:
-Program file as yourname-substitution_encryption.extension and
+Program file as yourname-substitution_encryption.extension
+and
 Cipher-text file as yourname-substitution_ciphertext.txt